ibm-cloud-docs/instructlab/data-generate.md

 1. Click **{{site.data.keyword.short_name}} Projects** > your project > **Training data** > **Generate**.

 1. Enter an alphanumeric name for the training data, select the taxonomy to use, and click **Generate**.
 The state is `queued`, then `running`.

-Wait for the state to be `completed`.
-When the data is generated, in the {{site.data.keyword.cos_short}} bucket, a `synthetic_data` directory is created with logs for troubleshooting.
+1. Wait for the state to be `completed`.
+When the data generation is completed, a `synthetic_data` directory that contains log files is created {{site.data.keyword.cos_short}} bucket.
+You can review these logs for troubleshooting or verification.

+## Importing your own training data in the console
+{: #data-generate-byo-ui}
+{: ui}

+You can import your own previously generated data to supplement data generation in {{short_name}}.
+You might want to import your own data if you need to do one or more of the following.

+{{_include-segments/byo-sdg-use-cases.md}}

+To import your own data, you can reference previous data generation runs, import files from your {{site.data.keyword.cos_short}} bucket, or upload files from your local machine.

+Complete the following steps to import your own training data.

+1. In the console, open the [{{site.data.keyword.instructlab_short}} service](https://cloud.ibm.com/instructlab/overview).

+1. Click **{{site.data.keyword.short_name}} Projects** > your project > **Training data** > **Import**.

+1. Enter an alphanumeric name for your data.

+1. Select one of the following options.

+    - **Object Storage**: Select existing files in your Object Storage bucket.

+        1. Select the instance and bucket where your existing data is stored.
+        1. Click **Next**.
+        1. Select the files that you want to import.

+    - **Upload Files**:  Select files from your local machine.
+Note that there is a 40 Mb limit for uploading files.

+        1. Select an {{site.data.keyword.cos_short}} instance and bucket or create a new instance and bucket to store your data.
+        1. Grant {{short_name}} Writer permissions for the bucket.
+        1. **Optional**: Storage settings.
+Specify the following additional details for how to store your data.
+            - Bucket file path.
+            - Directory within the bucket.
+            - Object Storage instance name.
+            - Resource group.
+            - Object Storage bucket name.
+            - Bucket resiliency.
+        1. Click **Next**.
+        1. Select the knowledge and skills files that you want to upload from your local machine.

+1. Click **Import**.

+## Merging training data in the console
+{: #data-generate-byo-ui}
+{: ui}

+You might generate data in smaller, manageable chunks, so that you can avoid timeouts or system limits.
+You can then merge these smaller data sets into a single data set for training.

+Complete the following steps to merge data in the console.

+1. In the console, open the [{{site.data.keyword.instructlab_short}} service](https://cloud.ibm.com/instructlab/overview).

+1. Click **{{site.data.keyword.short_name}} Projects** > your project > **Training data**.

+1. Select up to 20 of your training data entries from the list and click **Merge**.

+1. Enter an alphanumeric name for your data.

+1. Select the {{site.data.keyword.cos_short}} instance and bucket where you want to store the merged data.

+1. Click **Create**.

 ## Generating data by using the CLI
 {: #data-generate-cli}